StefanosTouf/kotlin-reactor-samples/README.md

 * `spring-reactor-api` containing a small api connected to a database using spring libraries (spring-r2dbc, spring-webflux).
 The spring dependencies are used outside the springboot runtime and thus there isnt an ioc container for dependency injection.
 Using reactor as a backbone, one can effectively and easily use the reactive spring dependencies on their own.
 This takes out a lot of the spring "magic", making the codebase more functional and, from my observations, more appropriate for smaller services.

-maybe finds this useful :)
+maybe someone finds this useful :)